keltono/Hasus/README.md

 Honestly I haven't used haskell enough to find any pain points that seem addressable and not dealt with by compiler extensions.
 Nothing really bugs me about the language.
 Interested other people's issues with the language that still involve remaining purely functional, and keeping HM types.

+Shout out to [plzoo]( https://github.com/andrejbauer/plzoo ) and [elaborationzoo]( https://github.com/AndrasKovacs/elaboration-zoo ), both of which were used as references for various parts of implementation.